Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Experiments

-\textbf{Implementation Details.}~ We utilize pre-trained CLIP as our VLP model, with ViT-B/16 serving as the vision encoder and a Transformer as the text encoder.
+We utilize pre-trained CLIP~\cite{clip} as our VLP model, with ViT-B/16 serving as the vision encoder and a Transformer as the text encoder.
 ViT-B/16 also functions as a student model for distillation.
 Images are pre-processed to $224\times224$ pixels, with the Vision Encoder dividing each image into $14\times14=196$ patches.
 In ISR, the maximum number of patches $N$ is set to 32, with an information threshold $\alpha$ of 0.5.
-For category relationship mining in IST, we use the ChatGPT 4o API as the LLM, with detail provided in the supplementary material.

 During training, we employ the AdamW optimizer with the learning rate of $1\times10^{-3}$ and a weight decay of $5\times10^{-3}$.
 For the NUS-WIDE dataset, the model was trained for 20 epochs with a batch size of 64.
 IST selects 16 related categories, and the GAT model comprises 2 layers.
 For the Open Images dataset, we train for 8 epochs, with IST selecting 4 related categories.
 All other configurations remain consistent with those used for the NUS-WIDE dataset.

+\textbf{LLM Relation Mining Details.}~ We use the OpenAI API with model id \texttt{GPT-4o-2024-08-06}.
+We use deterministic decoding (\texttt{temperature=0}, \texttt{top\_p=1}) and enforce a strict output format to reduce randomness.
+If parsing fails, we retry a fixed number of times using the same prompt and decoding parameters.

+The prompt template is constructed as follows.
+Given a target category (\textbf{New Category}) and a candidate list of seen categories (\textbf{List of Seen Categories}), we ask the LLM to identify directly related categories.
+Relationship types are defined as: \emph{(1) Synonymy/Similarity; (2) Is-a/Hypernym; (3) Functional Relationship; (4) Co-occurrence; (5) Part-Whole Relationship.} For each related category, the LLM outputs (i) relationship type, (ii) association strength (High/Medium/Low), and (iii) a brief explanation.
+The output is constrained to only include category names from the provided candidate list.

+We perform post-processing for graph construction.
+We map association strength to numerical scores (High=3, Medium=2, Low=1, not mentioned=0).
+Each category is queried multiple times and the scores are averaged.
+We then select top-$N$ related categories by descending average score to construct a sparse directed graph for GAT message passing.
+The one-time cost for constructing a class-relation graph (about 1000 classes) is approximately \$2.25.